-This document defines skilled nursing and skilled rehabilitation services and addresses the medical necessity of these services when provided in the outpatient setting.
+This document addresses skilled nursing and skilled rehabilitation services provided in the outpatient setting.

 Skilled nursing and skilled rehabilitation services are those services, furnished pursuant to physician orders, that: